 CyberGhost is a powerful VPN that’s easy for anyone to install, no matter their experience level with computers and applications.
 For starters, downloading and setting up CyberGhost is easy no matter the device you’re using.
 You can even get it on your router to protect your whole Wi-Fi connection!
 In addition to this, there are 6 intuitive configuration profiles like “surf anonymously” and “unblock basic websites”.
 All in all, getting set up with CyberGhost takes just minutes, which makes it an excellent choice for anyone who wants to use Messenger without worrying about the details too much.

 In addition to its VPN features, CyberGhost has convenient toggles for blocking malicious websites, blocking ads, improving speed and more.
 This means that in addition to encrypting your connections, you can use these extras to improve your user experience while using Messenger and other websites and services.
-Last but not least, CyberGhost’s computer network, while a little smaller than ExpressVPN’s and NordVPN’s, has 3,100+ proxy servers in 59 countries, meaning your Messenger calls will be fast and low-latency.
+Last but not least, CyberGhost’s computer network, while a little smaller than ExpressVPN’s and NordVPN’s, has over 5,500 servers in 80 countries, meaning your Messenger calls will be fast and low-latency.

 PureVPN is perfect if you want a VPN that does more than unblock Messenger inside the UAE.
 It has an entire suite of features like app blocking, malware blocking, anti-virus protection and toggling all these extras is easy.
 You just install the app, start using the internet, and use the intuitive interface to activate any features you need.